Sales after tax allowance: optimize your profitability

 June 16, 2023

-Companies operating in the accommodation supply sector benefit from a tax allowance of 71% of sales.
-This category includes hotels, guest houses and furnished tourist accommodation.
+Companies that operate in the accommodation sector get a 71% allowance on their turnover.
+This category includes hotels, guest houses, and furnished tourist rentals.

-For companies engaged in trading activities, the flat rate is 71%.
-This applies mainly to companies selling food for consumption on the premises, products made from raw materials, or products bought and resold in their original condition.
+For businesses involved in commercial activities, the standard rate is 71%.
+This mainly concerns businesses that market food and drinks for consumption on the premises, products made from raw materials, or products purchased and resold in their original state.

 3. Services